robolectric/robolectric/maven-quick-start.md

   /src/test/java/com/pivotallabs/MyActivityTest.java
 </pre>

-You should then be able to build your project and run tests using <code>maven install</code>.
+You should then be able to build your project and run tests using <code>mvn install</code>.

 ### Verify your setup
 In Project View, right click on MyProject>code>test -> New -> Java class ->  MyActivityTest